-- prefix set the location for installation of the PHOENIX executables and their support files.
+prefix set the location for installation of the PHOENIX executables and their support files.
 By default the installation location is the installer's home directory: under MacOS the PHOENIX app is copied into \$HOME/Application and support files are copied into \$HOME/Library/NRIXS/PHOENIX; under other Unix systems the executables are copied into \$HOME/bin and the support files are copied into \$HOME/.NRIXS/PHOENIX.
 If the prefix is set to another directory it is important to have appropriate permissions as installer, e.g., '--prefix=/usr/local' requires administrator or root privileges.
-Under MacOS support files are installed either into \$HOME as described above or into '/' where the PHOENIX application is copied into '/Applications' and support files are copied into '/Library/NRIXS/PHOENIX'. - spath append or prepend directories to the search path for essential support programs including the compiler and run-time graphics programs.
-By default the path contains the following directories: /bin, /usr/bin, /usr/local/bin, /opt/local/bin, /opt/homebrew/bin, /opt/X11/bin, /usr/X11/bin.
+Under MacOS support files are installed either into \$HOME as described above or into '/' where the PHOENIX application is copied into '/Applications' and support files are copied into '/Library/NRIXS/PHOENIX'.

+spath append or prepend directories to the search path for essential support programs and run-time graphics programs.
+By default the path contains the following directories: /bin, /usr/bin, /usr/lo-cal/bin, /opt/bin, /opt/local/bin, /opt/homebrew/bin, /opt/X11/bin, /usr/X11/bin.
 If the install script fails to locate essential support programs in this path (reported upon execution of the script) directories have to be added.
-The correct syntax would be, for example, '--spath=/crazypath/dir1: ~/dir2', where '~' symbolizes the user's home directory. - static created statically linked executables.
-This option is meant for developers and not recommended for normal use.
+The correct syntax would be, for example, '--spath=/crazypath/dir1: '/dir2', where '~' symbolizes the user's home directory.

-Execute the install script with appropriate options.
+Execute the script with appropriate options.

 '''

 ./install [OPTIONS...]

 ....

 (messages)

 ....

->

 '''

-The install script may be re-run with different options as needed.
-The last install command is saved in the file 'installcmd'.
-The script produces various messages on the progress of the configuration, compilation, and installation.
+The installation script may be re-run with different options as needed.
+The last installation command is saved in the file 'installation'.
+The script produces various messages on the progress of the installation.
 After installation, you have the option to run a test on the PHOENIX executables, see section 7 for more details.

-The install requires write access to the installation directory, by default the users home directory.
-If DIR is the installation directory the following files are copied into 'DIR/bin': phoenix (Unix-type only), mpadd, mphox, padd, phox, psth, psvl, padd-3.0.5, phox-3.0.5, psth-3.0.5, psvl-3.0.5.
-On MacOS operating systems also the application Phoenix.app should have been created or overwritten in '\$HOME-/Applications' as described above or into '/Applications'.
+The installation requires write access to the installation directory, by default the users home directory.
+If DIR is the installation directory the following files are copied into 'DIR/bin': phoenix (Unix-type only), mpadd, mphox, padd, padd-3.0.7, phox, phox-3.0.7, psth, psth-3.0.7, psvl, psvl-3.0.7.